Placing users at the centre of the creation of new digital tools.

-One of the most pressing needs for clients was the ability to receive timely updates on the status of their grant of legal aid application.
-Often, clients have to wait four to six weeks after applying for legal aid before they receive an update—all while worrying if they'll be able to get a lawyer before they're due in court.
+One of the most pressing needs for clients was the ability to receive timely updates on the status of their grant of legal aid application, all while worrying if they'll be able to get a lawyer before they're due in court.
 Understanding this client need helped us to prioritise a quicker and cheaper minimum viable product (MVP) solution, before building out the full client portal over the next few years.

 Piloting and implementing a tracker for grants of legal aid.

 We used this insight to iterate on the initial prototype and create an SMS tracker for legal aid applicants.
 We built a platform for sending SMS notifications, which was triggered by updates entered into the LANSW grants management system.
 Once a client receives an SMS notification, they can log in to the grants tracker (using a code they've been sent in a separate SMS) and view a webpage which lets them know the status of their grant application, any important messages and answers to FAQs about the process.
 We tested and sought feedback from people who would eventually use this product on a regular basis, and we collaborated with the LANSW team to create accurate and simplified content.

 The Grants Tracker MVP has been operational since July 2019.
 Our initial analysis and evaluation of the pilot period (July-August) uncovered the following:

 - 20% of applicants consented to use the tracker when prompted (622 applications)

 - Applicants with Family Law matters had the highest uptake of the tracker during the period

 - Out of the 39 survey respondents, 80% of users gave the tracker a rating of 4 or 5 stars

 - 34% of applicants used the grants tracker outside of office hours.